Horocyclic trajectories in hyperbolic solenoidal surfaces of finite type: Examples of hyperbolic solenoidal surfaces of finite type

 \subsection{Examples}

 We will construct different hyperbolic solenoidal surfaces of finite type.

 \begin{example}[Suspension of a Schottky group] Let $\Gamma$ be a Fuchsian group such that $S=S_{0,3}=\Gamma\backslash\H$ is a surface of genus 0 with 3 punctures.
 It is a free group in two generators.
-Let $\rho:\Gamma\to \PSL$ be a faithful representation for which $\rho(\Gamma)$ is a Schottky group with a Cantor limit set $\Lambda$.
-Then $\rho(\Gamma)$ acts on the circle, seen as the boundary at infinity of the hyperbolic plane, by homographies leaving $\Lambda$ invariant.
+Let $\rho:\Gamma\to \PSL$ be any faithful representation for which $\rho(\Gamma)$ is a Schottky group with a Cantor limit set $\Lambda$.
+Then $\rho(\Gamma)$ acts projectively on the circle, seen as the boundary at infinity of the hyperbolic plane, leaving $\Lambda$ invariant.
 Consider the suspension

 where $\Gamma$ acts diagonally, by isometries on the hyperbolic plane and as $\rho(\Gamma)$ on $\Lambda$.
 Then $\X$ is a solenoidal surface, and there is a fibration $\pi:\X\to S$ whose fibre is the Cantor set $\Lambda$.
 Namely, $\X$ is a hyperbolic solenoidal surface of finite type.